Therapy with a great potential to treat serious diseases

 Cantargia is developing antibody-based treatments specifically targeting the molecule IL1RAP with a potential to treat a number of different cancers.
-The lead candidate, CAN04, will initially be focused on non-small cell lung cancer (NSCLC) and pancreatic cancer and clinical trials will start during the first half of 2017.
+The lead candidate, CAN04, is initially focused on non-small cell lung cancer (NSCLC) and pancreatic cancer and clinical trials started in 2017.
 The aim is to develop a new drug with the potential to become an important part of future cancer treatment.

 Our product candidate CAN04

 CAN04 is designed to block the cancer cell's signalling via the interleukin-1 system.
 Thereby the tumour inflammation, which facilitates the growth of the tumour, can be counteracted.
 CAN04 is also designed to stimulate the body's immune system to eliminate cancer cells directly.

 Cantargia intends to develop and patent a new antibody against IL1RAP in order to treat autoimmune and inflammatory diseases, with the aim to have a product candidate selected by late 2018 or early 2019.

 Cantargia AB was founded in 2009/2010 based on a discovery made by Professor Thoas Fioretos and Dr Marcus Järås at Lund University.
 Their research showed that leukaemia stem cells express a protein, IL1RAP, on the cell surface which is not expressed to the same extent on normal stem cells.
 Cantargia's research has since then shown that IL1RAP is also expressed in a range of solid tumour cancers.